metalbear-co/mirrord.dev/content/stories/2-rockspoon/index.md

 ## How do you and others in your organization use mirrord?

-Currently, we are using mirrord mostly in steal mode, with header filters, to intercept requests and debug issues and validate test local changes, in our shared staging environment, without impacting other developers.
+Currently, we are using mirrord mostly in steal mode, with header filters, to intercept requests and debug issues and test local changes, in our shared staging environment, without impacting other developers.
 There are plenty more use-cases for mirrord at our company and I'm looking forward to extending our use of it 🙂